blitzwaresolutions/bws/README.md

 BlitzWare Solutions GitHub page.

 This is the official repository for the BlitzWare Solutions website.
-Built with HTML5, CSS3, and GitHub Pages.
+Built with HTML5, CSS3, JavaScript and GitHub Pages.

 ## Structure
 - `index.html` – Home page